lsst-it/ittn-006/index.rst

 There is also an IT Support project which relates more to Rubin development oriented IT planning.
 The priorities for IT planning are set with the Telescope ad Site project manger and may be viewed on https://confluence.lsstcorp.org/display/IT/IT+Chile+Priorities

-The IT managers north and south Tag up on Monday with the deputy project manager for software to discuss issues concerning IT in general.
+The IT managers north and south tag up on Monday with the deputy project manager for software to discuss issues concerning IT in general.

 The IT manager south, DF Manager, T&S Software Manager and DM SQuaRE manager tag up with the deputy project manager for software to discuss cross cutting issues and priorities.